Difference Between C# vs Js

 What is C#?

-C# is a multi-paradigm programming language which contains a very highly expressive syntax.
+C# is a multi-paradigm programming language that contains a very highly expressive syntax.
 It was developed and designed by Microsoft Corporation.
-It syntax contains the curly braces which are almost similar to C, C++, Java.
-The application which is built using c# will runs on.Net framework.
+Its syntax contains curly braces, which are almost similar to C, C++, Java.
+The application, which is built using c#, will run on.Net framework.
 This language has rectified many complexities of c++ and provides many advanced features like null value types, enumerations, delegates, lambda expressions and direct memory access.
 The main advantages of C# languages are given below:

 - Language-Integrated Query (LINQ) expressions make the strongly-typed query a first-class language construct.

 - It supports the concept of encapsulation, inheritance, polymorphism because it’s an object-oriented language.

 - It has an operator and conversion overloading.